OpenGene/OpenGene.jl/README.md

 ## Julia
 Julia is a fresh programming language with `C/C++` like performance and `Python` like simple usage
-On Ubuntu, you can install Julia by `sudo apt-get install julia`, and type `julia` to open Julia interactive prompt
+On Ubuntu, you can install Julia by `sudo apt-get install julia`, and type `julia` to open Julia interactive prompt.
+Details to install Julia is at [platform specific instructions](http://julialang.org/downloads/platform.html).

 ## Add OpenGene
 ```julia